mujahidkhanofficial/zovetica/srs.md

 The emergency guide (like first aid tips for pets) must be available even when there’s no internet.
 This ensures users can get help in urgent situations.
 •	Doctors must upload real credentials:
 Only verified doctors should be able to use the app to ensure reliability and safety.
-•	Only Firebase backend for Phase-1:
+•	Only Supabase backend for Phase-1:
-Firebase is the only database/server allowed in the first version.
+Supabase is the only database/server allowed in the first version.
 This limits the technologies but simplifies development.
 •	Internet required for booking, forum, AI assistant:
 Some features (like appointments, community forum, AI helper) need online connectivity.
 •	Mobile storage limited for images: